Skip to Content

 Using Authentication

-When authentication is enabled, you must provide the same token in two places:
+When authentication is enabled, you must provide the same token in the following places:

 1. Dashboard Access